aayla-secura/xxxpwn_smart/README.md

 	* A preferred character set (try first, before the rest)
 	* Guess if node is numeric based on a regex; use a different preferred character set for those

-FAQ:
+# FAQ:

-  * *Why `_smart`?* 'Cause everything nowadays is either smart or quantum, and quantum doesn't make sense here.
+  * **Why "_smart"?** 'Cause everything nowadays is either smart or quantum, and quantum doesn't make sense here (not that it ever does make sense when used in commercial stuff).